-The drowning death rate climbs as children enter their teenage years and begin to "push the envelope" with riskier behaviour.
+The drowning death rate (number of deaths per 100,000 population) climbs as children enter their teenage years and begin to "push the envelope" with riskier behaviour.

 :::

-Most teenage drownings happen at lakes and rivers, less so at the home pool.
-Half of fatal incidents occur while swimming, but other aquatic activities enter the mix as well, including powerboating, diving and jumping into water, and partying near or on the water.
+Most fatal drowning among teenagers takes place in lakes and rivers.
+Half of fatal incidents occur while the individual is swimming, but other aquatic activities such as powerboating, diving and jumping into water, and partying near or on the water are also common activities.

-Diving into shallow water is a particularly high risk activity, whose impact is only partially reflected in the drowning statistics.
-Many other victims suffer a broken neck or catastrophic spinal cord injury and, while they survive the incident, are paralyzed for life.
+Diving into shallow water is a particularly high-risk activity, and its impact is only partially reflected in fatal drowning statistics.
+Some people who dive into shallow water suffer a broken neck or catastrophic spinal cord injury and, while they survive the incident, are paralyzed for life.

 Drowning prevention tips